ubuntu/authd-oidc-brokers/e2e-tests/testing.md

 - This can be done either through GUI or by SSH.
 For simplicity, we will use SSH here.

 - The default username is `ubuntu` and the password is whatever you set in the cloud-init file.
-- To avoid having to interactively type the password every time, we will use `sshpass` to provide it non-interactively.
 - The VM uses `socat` to forward the SSH port over VSOCK, so the SSH command will look like this:

     ```bash
-    sshpass -p <vm_password> ssh -o StrictHostKeyChecking=no -o ProxyCommand="socat - VSOCK-CONNECT:1000:22" ubuntu@localhost
+    ssh -o ProxyCommand="socat - VSOCK-CONNECT:1000:22" -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no -o LogLevel=ERROR ubuntu@localhost
     ```

 - From now on, the command will be referred to as `ssh_vm` for simplicity.
-You can create an alias for it:

-    ```bash
-    alias ssh_vm='sshpass -p <vm_password> ssh -o StrictHostKeyChecking=no -o ProxyCommand="socat - VSOCK-CONNECT:1000:22" ubuntu@localhost'
-    ```
+You can use the `e2e-tests/vm/ssh.sh` script instead of typing the full command every time.
 - Now we can proceed to install authd and the brokers.
 The following steps need to be repeated for each version of authd we want to test (stable and edge).

 ##### Install authd

 1. Revert to the "fresh install" snapshot:
-    - And start the domain if the snapshot was taken with the domain powered off.

     ```bash
     virsh snapshot-revert e2e-runner fresh-install